-Ted W. Goins, Jr. began his career in long-term care as a certified nursing assistant, a certification he still maintains.
+Ted W. Goins, Jr. began his career in long-term care as a nursing assistant, and was a certified nursing assistant for 20 years.
 A graduate of Lenoir-Rhyne University, Goins is a licensed nursing home administrator and served at Trinity Village in that capacity for 10 years prior to being named president and CEO in 2000.
 Goins has served as Board Chair for Lutheran Services in America, has served on the NC Legislative Study Commission on Aging, on the NC State Board of Examiners for Nursing Home Administrators, on on the Board of LeadingAge.
 He is currently on the Board of Lutheran Immigration and Refugee Service, the Editorial Board of the North Carolina Journal of Medicine, and the Board of the NC Health Care Facilities Association.

 LSC Leadership Team